Farewell To A Dear Friend

 Nigel the collector and conservator.

 Throughout his life Nigel collected many items.
-The first I'm going to mention here is his wonderful habit of preserving films which he gathered along the way, and which he later showed to people of this generation because he had bought his own copies of those film.
+The first I'm going to mention here is his wonderful habit of preserving films which he gathered along the way and which he later showed to people of this generation because he had bought his own copies of those films.

-There was another film shown that night by Antoinette Starkiewicz... an early animation called "Puttin' On The Ritz".
-Antoinette created this remarkable little film while a student at the London Film School, and she was present the night Nigel showed these films.
-Because Nigel personally collected and preserved these works I was able to post them on my YouTube site as a tribute to the filmmakers and to Nigel.
+Another film shown on that programme was made by Antoinette Starkiewicz... an early animation called "Puttin' On The Ritz".
+Antoinette had created this remarkable little film while still a student at the London Film School.
+She was present the night Nigel showed all these films.
+Because Nigel personally collected and preserved these three works I was able to post them on my YouTube site as a tribute to the three filmmakers and also to Nigel.

-Nigel also forced me to do a similar thing with "Here's To You Mr Robinson" which I made with Garry Patterson between 1973-1976.
-Nigel paid for it to be digitised so I had to get active and restore it with the best audio track available, not just the optical soundtrack which was on the film print
+Nigel prompted me to do a similar thing with "Here's To You Mr Robinson" which I made with Garry Patterson between 1973-1976.
+Nigel paid for it to be digitised so I was forced to get active and restore it with the best audio track available, not content with the mushy sound from the optical soundtrack which was on the film print.

 https://youtu.be/YBpnXsZIIkc